With the upcoming tax season, here are the tax changes for the 2021 tax season.

 Know the signs and help others

-Now that you know how to avoid these IRS scams in 2019, and in general, you don’t have to stress about fraudulent phone calls.
+Now that you know how to avoid these IRS scams, and in general, you don’t have to stress about fraudulent phone calls.
 Most importantly, you should look out for your older family members who may seem like easy targets for scammers.